laschieen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float is a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+100-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.